Technigo/project-todos/README.md

 # Project Todos
 This week we built a to-do app using React and redux-toolkit.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I started with a sketch with figjam so I could see how many components I need and what information I need in my reducer.
+After that I started out with adding my components and reducers and completing them one by one.
+I used styled-component which i couldn't use in last project.
+If I would have had more time I would try customized checkboxes.

 ## View it live